thoughtbot/guides/protocol/README.md

 **Prerequisites:**

 * Have you opened a pull request to merge the development branch into master?
 * Has the release candidate been deployed to Testflight and verified by the product owner and the client?
+Never push a build that hasn't been sent to testflight and verified.
 * Has the app been setup as `Ready For Upload` in iTunes Connect?
 * Do we have a RevUnit login for iTunes Connect on the client's iTunes Connect account using the `contact+[appname]@revunit.com` format?
 * Has it passed all of the above requirements?

+**Steps:**

 View a list of new commits.
 View changed files.
 Know exactly what we're sending into the AppStore.
 Every team member should be intimate with and accountable for all code that makes it to production.

     git fetch dev